-While the notional approach is normally used to contribute to jointly co-financed, i.e. multi-donor actions, it needs to be applied carefully:
+While the notional approach is normally used to contribute to jointly co-financed, it needs to be applied carefully:

-- Before deciding to participate in a jointly co-financed action, the responsible authorising officer needs to get a good understanding of the nature of the costs in the budget, whether such costs can be regarded as eligible under EU rules, the number and amount of contributions from other donors which can finance the non-eligible costs, etc. The amount contributed to multi-donor actions should be limited as to avoid the EU contribution exceeding eligible costs. - The Commission services will then monitor the action through the financial and narrative reports.
+- Before deciding to participate in a jointly co-financed action, the responsible authorising officer needs to get a good understanding of the nature of the costs in the budget, whether such costs can be regarded as eligible under EU rules, the number and amount of contributions from other donors which can finance the non-eligible costs, etc. The amount contributed should be limited as to avoid the EU contribution exceeding eligible costs. - The Commission services will then monitor the action through the financial and narrative reports.
 In case any substantial deviation is identified, such that the other donors' contributions may not cover the ineligible costs under EU rules, appropriate measures will be adopted (such as amending or terminating the delegation agreement). - With each payment request, and at the end of the implementation period of the delegation agreement, the fund-managing entity will be requested to provide a declaration that ineligible costs for the EU contribution are covered by other donors' contributions.
 Such declaration shall be integrated into the financial report.
-If, at the end of the implementation period, an amount of ineligible costs cannot be covered by other donor's contributions, it implies that that there are not enough eligible costs to cover the EU contribution, which will then be reduced by such amount, as to only cover eligible costs. - The use of the notional approach is allowed even if no specific provision has been inserted in the special conditions of the delegation agreement concerned.
+If, at the end of the implementation period, an amount of ineligible costs cannot be covered by other donor's contributions, it implies that there are not enough eligible costs to cover the EU contribution, which will then be reduced by such amount, as to only cover eligible costs. - The use of the notional approach is allowed even if no specific provision has been inserted in the special conditions of the delegation agreement concerned. - Under PAGoDA 2, the notional approach is used only in cases of multi-donor actions without earmarking of funds.